MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraPresetThirdPerson.md

 ### View offset – follow orbit only

 The view offset can be used to create an over the shoulder type view for the player.
-You can set the offset via a command or JSON.
 The x and y offset is a range between -100 and 100.

 `/camera @s set minecraft:follow_orbit view_offset viewX viewY`